keyfox/pic-n-roll/README.md

   - The app is capable of tracking last 32 images.
 - No files or directories are transmitted in this app;
   everything is done on your local machine.
+- You can zoom the image With mouse wheel and move it by dragging.
+  - The image may get messed up because currently the image can be moved to anywhere, even outside the window.
+  - Click the image on history to restore its initial position and scale.

 ## License